Universal literacy has always been our first and foremost goal.

 Pratham’s efforts to determine why children in government schools were not learning led to the Annual Status of Education Report (ASER).
-For ten years, this user-friendly yet rigorous tool has assessed 600,000 rural children annually to quantify their learning, bringing to light the fact that nearly 50% of India’s fifth graders cannot read at a second-grade level.
+For over ten years, this user-friendly yet rigorous tool has surveyed 600,000 rural children annually to quantify their learning, bringing to light the fact that nearly 50% of India’s fifth graders cannot read at a second-grade level.
 The data has given citizens a voice in pushing for education reform, and ASER has since become a quality metric used by nonprofits, governments and policymakers to assess and transform educational systems internationally.

 Relying on partnerships with governments, industry and community volunteers, we have broadened our scope over the years to encompass upper primary school children, female dropouts and young adults in need of vocational skills.
 A culture of measurement and regular third-party evaluation of our programs has led to effective implementation on a larger scale.